WHO reports single-day record in new global infections, U.S. COVID-19 deaths surge 34% | CBC News

 There were signs across the Sunbelt that the virus was stretching authorities' capacity to respond.
 The medical examiner's office in metro Phoenix has gotten portable storage coolers and ordered more to handle an influx of bodies — reminiscent of New York City at the height of the pandemic there.

 In Florida, Miami-area authorities began stepping up enforcement of a mask requirement.
-Code and fire inspectors have authority to issue tickets of up to $100 for individuals and $500 for businesses not complying with guidelines to wear masks and practice social distancing.
+Code and fire inspectors have authority to issue tickets of up to $100 for individuals and $500 for businesses not complying with guidelines to wear masks and practise physical distancing.
 Police already had that power.

 At least half of all states have adopted requirements for wearing face coverings.